 This is a physical exercise that can help us spiritually walk on in faith.
-While it is still helpful to consider action steps, we can package those action steps in God’s care and provision because that’s where the real help lies.
+While it is still helpful to consider action steps, we can package those action steps in God’s care and provision… because that’s where the real help lies.

 “Life is so ironic.
 It takes sadness to know happiness, noise to appreciate silence, and absence to value presence.” -unknown

-When we are able to see how truly painful it is to be in the throes of anxiety, it makes it worth the effort to alleviate it.
-When we see that we do in fact have a CHOICE, we can choose.
+When we’re able to see how truly painful it is to be in the throes of anxiety, it makes it worth the effort to alleviate it.
+When we see that we do in fact have a choice, we can choose.

-For example, say you have a concern that you have no clue how to address, and thinking won’t get you closer to your desired outcome.
+Say you have a concern that you have no clue how to address, and thinking won’t get you closer to your desired outcome.

-In this case, you may simply note you choose not to think about this particular concern until tomorrow, next week, or ideally a day in the future where you can actually do something about it.
+In this case, you may simply note that you choose not to think about this particular concern until tomorrow, next week, or ideally a day in the future where you can actually do something about it.

-I’ll share a few examples below to get you started.
+Below, I’ll share a few examples to get you started.

-|Will I get into the college I want to?||If I do not receive notification by the promised date, I will reach out to the college.
+|Will I get into the college I want?||If I do not receive notification by the promised date, I will reach out to the college.
 Until then, I choose to not stress about it.|

-|There is so much housework to do, how will I get it done?||I will set a timer for 15 minutes this afternoon to clean and ask my husband to run the vacuum when he gets home.|
+|There is so much housework to do, how will I get it done?||I will set a timer for 15 minutes this afternoon to clean.
+Then, I’ll ask my husband to run the vacuum when he gets home.|

-|How will I pay for an unexpected car repair?||I will wisely allocate my finances as best I can (may list details) and then ask my boss if I can get in a few extra hours this week.
+|How will I pay for an unexpected car repair?||I will wisely allocate my finances as best I can (may list details).
+Then, I’ll ask my boss if I can get in a few extra hours this week.
 I will set this worry aside until 3 days before my house payment is due.|

-|What will I do about a relationship problem?||I will reach out to this person and apologize for any part I may have played, share my feelings and then let go of the outcome because I have done my part.|
+|What will I do about a relationship problem?||I will reach out to this person and apologize for any part I may have played.
+Then I’ll share my feelings and then let go of the outcome because I have done my part.|

 As you can see, a large part of this is learning what we can control and can’t control.
-Often times there is absolutely NO good that our anxious thoughts accomplish.
+Often there is absolutely NO good that our anxious thoughts accomplish.
 What a waste!

 Choose joy.
 Choose peace in YOUR world.
 Decide not to let circumstances steal irreplaceable hours and minutes from you.

-TRY THIS AT HOME
+TRY CRUSHING ANXIETY AT HOME

-- At your scheduled time jot down any stressors you have experienced throughout the day (you may also do this as they come up).
+- At your scheduled time, jot down any stressors you have experienced throughout the day (you may also do this as they come up).

-- After each of your anxieties listed note a solution or certainty.
-Remember even “I’ll think about it in the morning” is acceptable.
+- After each of your anxieties listed, note a solution or certainty.
+Remember– even “I’ll think about it in the morning” is acceptable.